 Conversely, medicines used to promote alertness, such as modafinil or amphetamines, can cause sleep-onset insomnia.
 One study showed that 61 percent of children with ADHD who take stimulant medicines reported having a shorter sleep duration and considerable variability in sleeping patterns from night to night.

 Medicines that can disrupt sleeping patterns include diuretics, antidepressants, blood pressure medicines, and steroids.
-If you have been experiencing fragmented sleep shortly after the initiation of new medication, get in touch with your healthcare provider to discuss alternative treatment options.
+If you have been experiencing fragmented sleep shortly after initiating a new medication, get in touch with your healthcare provider to discuss alternative treatment options.

 Of the factors that potentiate the psychological and physiological mechanisms involved in the development of sleep disorders are the sociocultural, technological, and lifestyle trends that characterize the current era.

 Modern lifestyle behaviors are closely linked to technological advancements that have enabled or encouraged us to be more sedentary, stay up late, and motivate the indulgence in products to maintain alertness or achieve tranquility.
-When combined, these factors cause considerable desynchrony in physiological and behavioral circadian rhythms, thereby causing sleep loss, increased sleepiness, and the inevitable decline in mental and physical performance.
+Combined, these factors cause considerable desynchrony in physiological and behavioral circadian rhythms, causing sleep loss, increased sleepiness, and the inevitable decline in mental and physical performance.

 Ways to Reduce Sleep Fragmentation

-There are many ways in which you can help improve sleep, reduce fragmented nights, and enhance your overall well-being.
-In line with today’s digital age, you can try using a sleep tracker to help you identify how often you wake up when you wake up, and how long you wake up.
+You can help improve sleep, reduce fragmented nights, and enhance your overall well-being in many ways.
+In line with today’s digital age, you can try using a sleep tracker to help you identify how often you wake up, when you wake up, and how long you wake up.
 This data can help you understand the pattern (if one exists) of your sleep and give you insight into your current sleep health.